OPS-E2E-PPE/VBA-Docs/api/Word.Options.SmartCutPaste.md

 ## Syntax

 _expression_. `SmartCutPaste`

- _expression_ An expression that returns an '[Options](Word.Options.md)' object.
+ _expression_ An expression that returns an **[Options](Word.Options.md)** object.

 ## Example

 This example sets Word to automatically adjust the spacing between words and punctuation when cutting and pasting occurs, and then it deletes and pastes some text in a newly created document.
-If the  **SmartCutPaste** property were set to **False** , the second and third words would run together.
+If the **SmartCutPaste** property were set to **False**, the second and third words would run together.

 ```vb